 College of Pharmacy

 At Harding University College of Pharmacy (HUCOP) you will earn a Doctor of Pharmacy (Pharm.D.) degree in a 3 1/2 year program of study.
+Learn more in the academic catalog.
 An emphasis on service and professionalism will equip you with the knowledge and skills to make a difference in your community and around the world.
-Applications are now open for Summer 2022!
+Applications are now open for Summer 2023!